Family Mediation Solicitors

 What is a MIAM?

-A MIAM is essentially an introductory meeting which explains how mediation works and how may help you and your former partner to reach an agreement.
-The other person involved in mediation will be expected to attend a meeting too, but they do not have to go to the same meeting as you.
+A MIAM is essentially an introductory meeting which explains how mediation works and how it may help you and your former partner to reach an agreement.
+The other person involved in mediation will be expected to attend their own separate MIAM meeting too.

 How does family mediation work?